Embed a survey using an iframe

 You can embed a survey in a dashboard using the embedded content element.
 When using this element, you must choose the feature layer to target, add the URL to your survey, and set the maximum number of features to display.
 Optionally, you can add parameters to load an existing survey record.

-An example of embedding a survey in ArcGIS Dashboards is described in the Mosquito Spray Exclusion blog post.
+An example of embedding a survey in ArcGIS Dashboards is described in the Survey123 Tricks of the Trade: Embedding a survey in an ArcGIS Dashboard blog post.

 To embed a survey directly in your custom web app, create an iframe element and add HTML that represents the survey.